 I e-mailed David, and found out that he was getting somewhat tired of running the site, or at least updating it and adding to it.
 I asked him if he would like to pass the site along to me, and he agreed.
 He gave me all of the files for the site, and he also forwarded me a bunch of emails that he had received from visitors, and I set to work to make the site my own.

 The new site launched in September of 1998.
 My intent with the re-design of the site was not to replace or edit what David had done, but just to give it a facelift and a bump-up in quality.
 99% of his original text remains to this day, and it comprises nearly all of the pages relating to the characters.
-Since the initial redesign, I have completely redesigned this site three more times: in the summer of 2000 (a design which I was most unhappy with), a long lasting version which launched December 22, 2001, and this one which launched on January 20, 2014.
+Since the initial redesign, I have completely redesigned this site three more times: in the summer of 2000 (a design which I was most unhappy with), a long lasting version which launched December 22, 2001, a pre-mobile phone version in January 20, 2014, and now a fully responsive version.
 I intend for Frightenstein.com to exist forever, regardless of whether the show ever airs again, or if the information becomes stagnant — it will stand as a testament to the show and its creators.

-My name is Ben Kane, and I am a wedding photographer.
-Born in 1979, I was 8-years too late to see the original broadcasts of The Hilarious House of Frightenstein, but thanks to the need for CanCon (Canadian Content) the show was re-run throughout the 80’s.
-Growing up in Oakville and Ancaster (Ontario) I can remember watching the show on CHCH using an old black & white TV I had in my bedroom for my video games.
+My name is Ben Kane, and I am a photographer, amongst other things.
+Born in 1979, I was eight years too late to see the original broadcasts of The Hilarious House of Frightenstein, but thanks to the need for CanCon (Canadian Content) the show was re-run throughout the 80’s.
+Growing up in Oakville and Ancaster (Ontario) I can remember watching the show on CHCH using an old black & white TV I had in my bedroom.